ed-puckett/bq/README.md

-# *x*b : a *variable* book
+# bq - an interactive notebook

 ## Overview

-*x*b is a Web-standards based notebook that can render high-quality markup including HTML, Markdown and LaTeX.
+*bq* is a Web-standards based notebook that can render high-quality markup including HTML, Markdown and LaTeX.
-In addition, *x*b can host executable content in a Web-based sandbox, and gives access to high-quality graphics and plotting.
+In addition, *bq* can host executable content in a Web-based sandbox, and gives access to high-quality graphics and plotting.
-*x*b can also be used to easily create Web-based applications that combine high-quality markup and interactive elements.
+*bq* can also be used to easily create Web-based applications that combine high-quality markup and interactive elements.

 ## Availability